-British 'Spiderman' sentenced in massive German router attack
+Spiderman hacker faces further charges in UK after German conviction

 One out of every two companies in Germany has been the victim of cyber attacks over the last two years, according to a study by the country's digital trade group Bitkom published this month.

-Reporting by Anneli Palmen; Writing by Eric Auchard and Maria Sheahan; Editing by Susan Fenton
+Reporting by Anneli Palmen and Tom Sims; Writing by Eric Auchard and Maria Sheahan; Editing by Elaine Hardcastle